Connecting Dewey Beach, DE Investors with Land Development Lenders

 Frequently Asked Questions

-What is the difference between entitled and unentitled land?
+What is the difference between entitled and unentitled land in Sussex County?

-How long does land development financing typically last?
+How long does land development financing typically last for Sussex County projects?

 What happens if lot sales are slower than projected?

-Can hard money finance infrastructure costs before home construction?
+Can hard money finance infrastructure costs before home construction begins?

-What due diligence is required for land development loans?
+What due diligence is required for Delaware coastal land development loans?

 Other Property Types